chili-epfl/justhink-alignment-analysis/README.md

 git clone --recurse-submodules git@github.com:utku-norman/justhink-alignment-analysis.git
 ```

-The analysis code is writen in Python ,in [Jupyter Notebook](https://jupyter.org/) environment.
+The analysis code is writen in Python, in [Jupyter Notebook](https://jupyter.org/) environment.

 The Python dependencies differ among the notebooks, and can be installed via a package manager for Python e.g. [pip](https://pip.pypa.io/).